 In 1808, gunmaker William Moore started his business in London, having worked with Joseph Manton initially.
 His future partner, William Parker Grey, had been the manager of Joseph Manton’s gun company.
 Since 1820, Moore & Grey became the synonym for bespoke London best guns.
-King William IV appointed William Moore in 1836 as gunmaker ordinary and William Moore & Grey continued to manufacture unique shotguns, rifles and pistols for Prince Albert and other distinguished clients.
-Prince Alberts pair of shotguns by William Moore is today at the Royal Collection in Sandringham.
+King William IV appointed William Moore in 1836 as gunmaker ordinary, and William Moore & Grey continued to manufacture unique shotguns, rifles and pistols for Prince Albert and other distinguished clients.
+Prince Alberts pair of shotguns by William Moore is found at the Royal Collection in Sandringham today.

 Today, William Moore & Grey Ltd. focusses on a limited production of around 12 guns per year.
 In line with the historic legacy, over and under and side by side shotguns, express rifles and bolt rifles are made to clients’ specifications.
 But also, some time-honoured Webley revolvers are refurbished and retailed, bearing the classic William Moore & Grey engravings.
 The production of guns is handled and coordinated by J.Roberts & Son.
 Paul Roberts, legendary gunmaker, hunter and former owner of Rigby’s, ensures that the tradition of William Moore & Grey is living on in reliable modern guns, ensuring the ambition of durability of Victorian times.
 “The William Moore & Grey bolt rifles are manufactured by us in England and reflect the grand tradition of best big game rifles.
 They are made to clients’ individual specifications and are available in a broad variety of calibres” explains Paul Roberts, honorary President of William Moore & Grey.